 Did someone mention donkey rides?
-Barmouth has the full menu of traditional seaside attractions: amusements, swing boats, land train, light railway, a safe beach, and so on.
+Barmouth has the full menu of traditional seaside attractions: amusements, swing boats, land train, a light railway over the estuary in Fairbourne, a safe beach, and so on.
 But it’s also in a beautiful spot: the view back up the Mawddach estuary towards Cader Idris and Snowdonia mountains is utterly spectacular.

 Porth Dafarch, Anglesey

-The sheltered Porth Dafarch bay on Holy Island has got the lot: Blue Flag status, soft sand, rock pools to play in, parking close by, and decent toilets.
+The sheltered Porth Dafarch bay on Holy Island has got the lot: The beach has soft sand, rock pools to play in, parking close by, and decent toilets.
 All this, and it’s very pretty indeed, as you’d expect from a National Trust-owned beach.
 Porth Dafarch is also handily situated between the little resort of Trearddur Bay and the RSPB South Stack Cliffs Reserve.

 Mwnt is an extraordinarily pretty little cove, with a sheltered beach that’s protected by a thumping great headland.
 But there’s also a decent car park, ice-cream kiosk and toilets, making it easy to enjoy for everyone.
 A restored 13th century church on the hilltop and regular appearances by dolphins offshore add to the charm.

 Generations of Welsh-speakers spent happy childhood hols at the Urdd centre in Llangrannog, and many return with their own children to the lovely hidden beach, which is dominated by a huge rock known as Carreg Bica (a giant’s tooth, according to local legend).
-The Urdd also opens its excellent facilities, which include a dry ski-slope, horse riding and climbing, to day-trippers.
+The Urdd also opens its excellent facilities, which include a dry ski-slope, horse riding, climbing and go-karts, to day-trippers.

 Pendine Sands, Carmarthenshire

 Pendine Sands has rocks pools and cliffs to the right, a seven-mile stretch of golden sand to the left, plenty of shops, and a public toilet, right on the seafront.
-These pancake-flat sands were once used for land speed records: a new Sands of Speed museum opens in 2020, as part of a major sprucing-up of the resort.
+These pancake-flat sands were once used for land speed records: a new Sands of Speed museum is being built, as part of a major sprucing-up of the resort.
 Cars are allowed onto the beach at certain times – just don’t get caught by the tide.

 Whitesands is deservedly popular with families, thanks to great facilities that include a snack bar, plenty of parking, toilets, and some of the country’s best bodyboarding, all on a big beautiful beach supervised by lifeguards.
 The attractions of St Davids are only a short drive away, and if the kids fancy a spot of gentle mountaineering then Carn Llidi, the crag overlooking the beach, is a bracing 90-minute round-trip.